Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 11. Collard Greens

-These lovelies are among the most cold-hardy of all vegetables that can withstand winter temperatures.
-Moreover, they get more flavorful with the cold.
+These greens are among the cold-hardy vegetables that can withstand winter temperatures.
+Moreover, they become more flavorful in the cold.

 12. Garlic

-Garlic needs a full year to grow properly.
-However, it’s best if you plant it in late September to December and harvest the following year.
+Garlic needs a full year to grow correctly.
+However, it’s best to plant it from late September to December and harvest the following year.

 13. Kale